 What is dB?

-And both antenna gain and VTX power can be expressed in dB too.
+Apart from signal strength, both antenna gain and VTX power can be expressed in dB too.

 “dB” and FPV Range

 The total dB in the FPV system is called link budget, and can be determined by:

 - Transmitter power

 FPV signal is attenuated as it travels through air – the dB of the received signal decreases as you fly further away, in the same way that sound is quieter at a distance.

 Knowing your link budget, and the signal loss for traveling in the air (a.k.a. free space path loss), we can then estimate the range.
 Maximum range is achieved when dB gets to 0, and so a higher link budget results in more range.